ABOUT THE FILM

 - Join us on Facebook and share posts with your friends.
 It's a lively and opinionated community.

 - Get on our mailing list and we'll keep you posted on our progress, how to submit to our upcoming story sharing site, and other ways to stay involved.
-Later in 2017, we'll launch a large-scale Kickstarter campaign and share more info on how to support us financially or by helping spread the word.

 Is this just for childfree women?